Indira Gandhi Centre

 The annual outlay of the Centre is around 8450 million rupees towards its activities and plan.

-Dr. P.R.
-Vasudeva Rao, Distinguished Scientist, has taken over as a Director, IGCAR from 1st February 2013.
+Dr. S.A.V.
+Satya Murty, Distinguished Scientist, has taken over as Director, IGCAR.

 Site Owned & Maintained by: